MiSTer-devel/GBA_MiSTer/README.md

 UART and GPIO modes are missing.

-Most popular games should work in multiplayer mode, but there are some games known to now working.
+Most popular games should work in multiplayer mode, but there are some games known that are not working.

 # Savegames
 Saves created contain savegames for both players.